-Employment is freely chosen There is no forced, bonded or involuntary prison labour.
-Workers are not required to lodge "deposits" or their identity papers with their employer and are free to leave their employer after reasonable notice.
-Freedom of association and the right to collective bargaining are respected Workers, without distinction, have the right to join or form trade unions of their own choosing and to bargain collectively. • The Supplier adopts an open attitude towards the activities of trade unions and their organisational activities.
-The Supplier is not involved in the practice of blacklisting, contrary to the Employment Relations Act 1999 (Blacklists) Regulations 2010 Workers' representatives are not discriminated against and have access to carry out their respective functions in the workplace. • Where the right to freedom of association and collective bargaining is restricted under law, the Supplier facilitates, and does not hinder, the development of parallel means for independent and free association and bargaining.
-Working conditions are safe and hygienic and occupational health and safety is promoted and maintained • A safe and hygienic working environment shall be provided, bearing in mind the prevailing knowledge of the industry and of any specific hazards.
-Adequate steps shall be taken to prevent accidents and injury to health arising out of, associated with, or occurring in the course of work, by minimising, so far as is reasonably practicable, the causes of hazards inherent in the working environment.
-Workers shall receive regular and recorded health and safety training, and such training shall be repeated for new or reassigned workers.
-Accommodation, where provided, shall be clean, safe and meet the basic needs of the workers.
-The Supplier shall assign responsibility for health and safety to a senior management representative. • The Supplier complies with applicable occupational health and safety regulations and good practice to provide a work environment that is conducive to the good health of employees, and prevents accidents and injury to both employees and others.
-Child labour shall not be used • There shall be no recruitment of child labour - the Supplier will comply with laws and regulations related to minimum working age.
-No employee of age any, including apprentices or vocational students, may be employed in breach of local regulations governing the minimum age of work or the compulsory age for schooling, consistent with ILO Minimum Age Convention No. 138.
+- There is no forced, bonded or involuntary prison labour. - Workers are not required to lodge "deposits" or their identity papers with their employer and are free to leave their employer after reasonable notice - Workers, without distinction, have the right to join or form trade unions of their own choosing and employers should recognise the resulting right to bargain collectively. - The Supplier adopts an open attitude towards the activities of trade unions and their organisational activities.
+The Supplier is not involved in the practice of blacklisting, contrary to the Employment Relations Act 1999 (Blacklists) Regulations 2010 - Workers' representatives are not discriminated against and have access to carry out their respective functions in the workplace. - Where the right to freedom of association and collective bargaining is restricted under law, the Supplier facilitates, and does not hinder, the development of parallel means for independent and free association and bargaining. - A safe and hygienic working environment shall be provided, bearing in mind the prevailing knowledge of the industry and of any specific hazards.
+Adequate steps shall be taken to prevent accidents and injury to health arising out of, associated with, or occurring in the course of work, by minimising, so far as is reasonably practicable, the causes of hazards inherent in the working environment. - Workers shall receive regular and recorded health and safety training, and such training shall be repeated for new or reassigned workers. - Accommodation, where provided, shall be clean, safe and meet the basic needs of the workers. - The Supplier shall assign responsibility for health and safety to a senior management representative. - The Supplier complies with applicable occupational health and safety regulations and good practice to provide a work environment that is conducive to the good health of employees and prevents accidents and injury to both employees and others.

+Child labour shall not be used

+There shall be no recruitment of child labour - the Supplier will comply with laws and regulations related to minimum working age.
+No employee of any age, including apprentices or vocational students, may be employed in breach of local regulations governing the minimum age of work or the compulsory age for schooling, consistent with ILO Minimum Age Convention No. 138.